As the saying goes, teamwork makes the dream work. With that in mind, we take a look at the ways you can support your team at work.

 Empowering those around you is a highly efficient way of offering support to your team.
 Yet it’s not necessarily an easy term to define.
-Essentially, it’s giving others the opportunity to think for themselves, and to make decisions and take action based on their own judgement.
+Essentially, it’s giving others the opportunity to think for themselves, make decisions and take action based on their own judgement.

 It’s a fairly nuanced way of supporting others, but there are several steps you can take to empower them.
 Delegation is often a key part of it, as it shows trust and faith in them.
 Similarly, you’ll want to define boundaries and expectations for how much freedom they have.